Minto Armoury

 The Minto Armoury is a prominent and historic structure in the West End of Winnipeg, Manitoba.
 The armoury is currently the home base of The Royal Winnipeg Rifles, The Queen's Own Cameron Highlanders of Canada, 38 Signal Regiment, and several other reserve units.
 The building remains an active military structure.
-It is noted for its smooth integration into the character of the neighbourhood and remains a local landmark, both factors have help to certify the Minto Armoury as a Recognized Federal Heritage Building.
+It is noted for its smooth integration into the character of the neighbourhood and remains a local landmark, both factors have helped to certify the Minto Armoury as a Recognized Federal Heritage Building.

 Architecture

 The armoury was designed by Chief Dominion Architect David Ewart, and was opened the next year and work on the structure was completed in 1915.
 The Minto Armoury is an example of Tudor Revival architecture designed by Fuller.
 It has Canada's standard fortress motif with square corner towers and the arched entrance.
-The distinctive red bricks that were part of the buildings design were originally produced by the Sidney Brickworks company, the company's bricks were also used on important sites such as the St. Edward’s Roman Catholic Church on Arlington Street in Winnipeg.
+The distinctive red bricks that were part of the buildings design were originally produced by the Sidney Brickworks company, the company's bricks were also used on important sites such as the St. Edward's Roman Catholic Church on Arlington Street in Winnipeg.